RohitR1301/iiitb_BRG/README.md

 ### Working
 The block diagram of the baud rate generator is given in the fig 1.
 The input to the system is Clock, Baud rate select line and reset.
 The output is the clock with the frequency corresponding to the baud rate.
-The system works on positive edge triggered clock and uses select line to decide the clock frequency for the corresponding clock to be given as output.
+The system works on positive edge triggered clock and uses select line to decide the clock frequency for the corresponding selected Baud Rate to be give as output.
+A counter value is calculated based on the system clock and 115200bps baud rate which is DIV1.
+For 115200 bps, when the counter reaches DIV1 the clock pulse is negated.
+For 38400bps, the clock pulse is negated when the counter reaches DIV1 twice.
+For 19200bps, the clock pusle is negated when the counter reaches DIV1 5 times.
+For 9600bps, the clock pulse is negated when the counter reaches DIV1 11 times.
 ### About Iverilog and GTKWave